MichaelAquilina/zsh-auto-notify/README.rst

 Usage
 -----

-You dont need to do anything.
+You don't need to do anything.
 Once it's installed, ``zsh-auto-notify`` will let you know if a long running task has completed its work via a notification in your desktop environment.